netdata/netdata/docs/guides/collect-apache-nginx-web-logs.md

     log_type: auto
 ```

-Restart Netdata with `service netdata restart` or the appropriate method for your system.
-Netdata should pick up your
+Restart Netdata with `sudo systemctl restart netdata`, or the [appropriate
+method](/docs/configure/start-stop-restart.md) for your system.
+Netdata should pick up your web server's access log and
-web server's access log and begin showing real-time charts!
+begin showing real-time charts!

 ### Custom log formats and fields